niy/kobold/docs/architecture.md

 ## Data Persistence

 *   **Database**: SQLite (`kobold.db`) stores metadata, file paths, and job states.
-*   **Filesystem**: User files are treated as read-only (unless metadata embedding is enabled).
-Only converted files or temporary artifacts are written to the storage volume.
+*   **Filesystem**: User files are treated as read-only by default.
+However, if **Library Organization** is enabled, files will be moved and renamed.
+Only converted files or temporary artifacts are written to the storage volume otherwise.